-- + Preserving trees is important to the community - + Parking is important to the residents living near bike lanes - + Accessibility over and around bike lanes is important especially for those with mobility challenges - + Some people support an on-street facility with a protective barrier - + People support designated spaces for all users - + Short term on-street parking for deliveries is important - + People value on-street parking close to their homes

-- Elevation changes 110 Street has many alleys and intersections.
-To avoid multiple changes in elevation for those who bike, an on-street facility was chosen over a raised facility. - + Consistency A protected on-street facility was chosen as it aligned with other bike routes already existing in the neighbourhood, allowing for easier navigation of the transitions between bike lanes for those who bike - + Limited space in road right-of-way / Prioritize trees - To maintain boulevard trees wherever possible, on-street public parking was removed to make room for the bike lane.
-Parking bays are being considered during Final Design with locations informed by resident feedback - + Signage / Wayfinding Bike route signage will be installed to inform users of connections
+What we decided What we accounted for to make the decision + Preserving trees is important to the community + Parking is important to the residents living near bike lanes Accessibility over and around bike lanes is important especially for those with mobility challenges Some people support an on-street facility with a protective barrier + People support designated spaces for all users + Short term on-street parking for deliveries is important + People value on-street parking close to their homes Technical Considerations: + Elevation changes - 110 Street has many alleys and intersections.
+To avoid multiple changes in elevation for those who bike, an on-street facility was chosen over a raised facility. + Consistency - A protected on-street facility was chosen as it aligned with other bike routes already existing in the neighbourhood, allowing for easier navigation of the transitions between bike lanes for those who bike Note: The decision for the location of the north-south bike route to be on 110 Street over 109 Street was made by City Council in April 2018.
+The type of facility and how it fits on 110 Street Limited space in road right-of-way / Prioritize trees - To maintain boulevard trees wherever possible, on-street public parking was removed to make room for the bike lane.
+Parking bays are being considered during Final Design with locations informed by resident feedback was a Garneau Neighbourhood Renewal project decision. + Signage / Wayfinding - Bike route signage will be installed to inform users of connections